 C++ Counting Objects Examples Using Static Keyword

-Let us take another example of static keyword in C++ that counts the objects.
+Let's consider another instance of the static keyword in C++ that tracks the number of objects.

 Example